ybgskr12/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## You can't trust a ladder.
+It will always let you down